mmarzolla/parallel-intersections/README.md

     cd ~/src
     git clone --recursive https://github.com/NVIDIA/thrust.git

-The Makefile assumes that Thrust is installed in `~/src/thrust`, but you can change this by modifying the value of `THRUST_INCLUDE_PATH` in the Makefile.
 You don't need to compile anything: Thrust is a headers-only library.

+The present repository assumes that Thrust is installed in `~/src/thrust`, but you can change this by modifying the value of `THRUST_INCLUDE_PATH` in the Makefile.

 ### Step 2 (optional)

-To replicate the tests described in the paper, you need to fetch the input data into `~/src/intersections-data/` and unpack it using the following commands:
+To replicate the tests described in the paper, you need to fetch the input data into `~/src/intersections-data/` and unpack them using the following commands:

     wget https://si-clusterraspberry.csr.unibo.it/downloads/intersections-data.tar.gz